ammar-tanwar/bloglearnbay/posts/know-the-best-strategy-to-find-the-right-data-science-job-in-delhi.md

 We always keep our concerned eyes on the 1st world countries job market and keep regretting the lack of opportunities in our own country.
 In some cases, this becomes a very hard truth that our country lacks job opportunities and growth, but if it comes to data science, then India is also proudly participating in the data science advancement race.

-According to[ the Analytics Insight](https://www.analyticsinsight.net/analytics-insight-predicts-137630-new-jobs-in-data-science-in-india-by-2025/) survey, by the mid of 2025, India will experience a huge data science job boom.
+According to <a href="https://www.analyticsinsight.net/analytics-insight-predicts-137630-new-jobs-in-data-science-in-india-by-2025/" target="_blank" rel="nofollow">the Analytics Insight</a> survey, by the mid of 2025, India will experience a huge data science job boom.
 It’s expected that the number of data science and associated job vacancies at that time in India will be around 1,37,630.
 The Indian job market has already experienced massive demand for a data scientist in the first phase of 2021.
 Even after the pandemic effect, 50,000 data science, AI, and ML job vacancies have been filled from 2020 Jan to May 2021.
 So, there is no confusion that the data science discipline is holding a promising option as a future proof career in India.

 ## What is the data science salary in India?

-According to the data available in[ Glassdoor](https://www.glassdoor.co.in/Salaries/data-scientist-salary-SRCH_KO0,14.htm) (as of Jun 15, 2021), the average data scientist salary in India have already reached the figure of 10,00,000 INR/ year with a lower limit of 4,00,000 INR/ year (freshers) and a higher limit of 20,98,000 INR/ year (for senior-level).
+According to the data available in <a href="https://www.glassdoor.co.in/Salaries/data-scientist-salary-SRCH_KO0,14.htm" target="" rel="nofollow">Glassdoor</a> (as of Jun 15, 2021), the average data scientist salary in India have already reached the figure of 10,00,000 INR/ year with a lower limit of 4,00,000 INR/ year (freshers) and a higher limit of 20,98,000 INR/ year (for senior-level).
 In the case of the other subdomains of data science, such as Machine Learning engineers, AI experts, deep learning experts, India’s companies offer more lucrative packages.

 And not only the MNCs but SMEs are also stepping forward to invest in sky-high salary packages for data science professionals.